Constructive strong regularity and the extension property of a compactification: Abstract

 \section{Abstract}

-In contexts in which the principle of dependent choice may not be available, as toposes or Constructive Set Theory, standard locale theoretic results related to complete regularity, as complete regularity of compact regular locales, may fail to hold.
-For resolving this difficulty, B. Banaschewski and A. Pultr introduced strongly regular locales.
+In contexts in which the principle of dependent choice may not be available, as toposes or Constructive Set Theory, standard locale theoretic results related to complete regularity may fail to hold.
+To resolve this difficulty, B. Banaschewski and A. Pultr introduced strongly regular locales.
 Unfortunately, Banaschewski and Pultr's notion relies on non-constructive set existence principles that hinder its use in Constructive Set Theory.
-In this article, a fully constructive formulation of strong regularity for locales is introduced by replacing non-constructive set existence with coinductive set definitions.
+In this article, a fully constructive formulation of strong regularity for locales is introduced by replacing non-constructive set existence with coinductive set definitions, and exploiting the Relation Reflection Scheme.
 As an application, every strongly regular locale $L$ is proved to have a compact regular compactification.
-Furthermore, every compactification is shown to enjoy a natural extension property for an associated class of continuous maps, and to be the minimal compactification with this property.
+The construction of this compactification is then used to derive the main result of this article: a characterization of locale compactifications (and thus, classically, of the compactifications of a space) in terms of their ability of extending continuous functions with compact regular codomains.
 Finally, an open problem related to the existence of the compact regular reflection of a locale is presented.

-\keywords{Compactifications, locales, strong regularity, inductive and coinductive definitions, dependent choice, Constructive Set Theory.} \subjclass[2020]{06D22, 54D35, 03D70, 03F65, 03E25}
+\keywords{Compactifications, locales, strong regularity, inductive and coinductive definitions, dependent choice, Constructive Set Theory.} \subjclass{06D22, 54D35, 03D70, 03F65, 03E25}